 ⬆️ Elevation gain: 1.390 m

 🟠 Level: Moderate.
-It’s a long route with a considerable elevation gain, but without any technical difficulty, except for a slightly aerial section.
+It’s a long route with a considerable elevation gain but without technical difficulty, except for a slightly aerial section (you can skip it though if you don’t feel comfortable).

-🗓 When to go: The hiking season usually goes from end of May to end of October.
-From November to April, you’ll find snow in the Comapedrosa, so you’ll ned to use snowshoes or mountaineering skis.
+🗓 When to go: The hiking season usually runs from the end of May to the end of October.
+Snow falls in the Comapedrosa from November to April, so you’ll need snowshoes or mountaineering skis.

 🧭 Wikiloc track